 Protect Your Cards from Skimmers

-Skimming devices can be difficult to detect; they are designed to look identical to the actual card reader and keypad so that unsuspecting users unknowingly grant access to their card data with one single swipe.
-Always be sure to inspect the point-of-purchase machine inside the convenience store or the card reader and keypad at the gas pump or ATM before inserting your card, and never use a machine that appears to have been tampered with.
+Skimming devices are intended to look exactly like the actual card reader and keypad, so that users unknowingly grant access to their card data with one single swipe.
+Be alert!
+Always be sure to inspect the point-of-purchase or the card reader and keypad before inserting your card, and never use a machine that appears to have been tampered with.
 Before you insert your card, you may want to check the following:

-If you notice any of the warning signs listed above when inspecting the machine before or during use, do not use that machine.
+If you notice any of the warning signs listed above, do not use that machine.
 Notify the owner of the machine or store immediately, and contact local police so they can investigate.

 Contact us immediately if you suspect fraudulent activity on your card.
 You can instantly report your card as stolen within Digital Banking and turn your card off within the Card Guard app to deactivate your card until we issue you a new one.

 Even when following all possible precautions, card fraud still happens.
 When in doubt, check your account!
 Monitor your account activity anytime, anywhere using Digital Banking and use our Card Guard app to remotely manage all aspects of your cards.
 Set alerts to be notified instantly of your account activity.
-This way you will be able to notice any fraudulent activity right away and you can report it immediately.
+This will alert you to fraudulent activity right away so you can report it.